Understand your company's position and learn more about the options available

 How can you protect your events company from rising costs and ever-changing consumer preferences?
 Understand formal insolvency procedures to help save or close your events business, such as a Company Voluntary Arrangement (CVA), Company Administration or Creditors’ Voluntary Liquidation (CVL).

 The events industry has had a torrid time over the past few years and the long-term effects on cash flow cannot be underestimated.
 For many, borrowing taken out during periods of subdued trade will become more and more onerous as everyday running costs continue to increase.

-If you are weighing up your options when it comes to potentially closing your events company, it is vital you understand of all of your options first, allowing you to make an informed decision as to the future of your business.
+If you are weighing up your options when it comes to the future of your events company, it is vital you understand of all of your options first, allowing you to make an informed decision based on facts rather than guesswork.